 Skip to main content

 This document explains the detailed usage of a specific policy.
-If you are using Apinizer policy structure for the first time or want to learn the general working principles of policies, we recommend reading the What is Policy? page first.
+If you are using the Apinizer policy structure for the first time or want to learn about the general working principles of policies, we recommend reading the What is a Policy? page first.

 Overview